Taijijian

-Taijijian (太極劍 (太极剑, tàijíjiàn, taiji sword)) is a straight two-edged sword used in the training of the Chinese martial art Taijiquan.
-The straight sword, sometimes with a tassel and sometimes not, is used for upper body conditioning and martial training in traditional Taijiquan schools.
-The different family schools have various warmups, forms and fencing drills for training with the jian.
+Taijijian (太極劍 (太极剑, tàijíjiàn, taiji sword)) is a straight two-edged sword used in the training of the Chinese martial art tai chi.
+The straight sword, sometimes with a tassel and sometimes not, is used for upper body conditioning and martial training in traditional tai chi schools.
+The different family schools have various warmups, forms and fencing drills for training with the double-edged sword known as jian.

-Historical use of jian in Taijiquan
+Historical use of jian in taijiquan

 The Yang and Wu families were involved in Qing dynasty military officer training, and taught jian technique to their students.
-Traditional Taijijian forms are rooted in martial application, and are thus originally designed to make use of the weapons available at the time of their development.
-As there was no historical jian type created specifically for taijiquan, the forms were designed around the use of a functional jian of the day, being of appropriate weight, balance, sharpness and resilience to be effective in armed combat.
+Traditional taijijian forms are rooted in martial application, and are thus originally designed to make use of the weapons available at the time of their development.
+As there was no historical jian type created specifically for tai chi, the forms were designed around the use of a functional jian of the day, being of appropriate weight, balance, sharpness and resilience to be effective in armed combat.

-Modern Wushu
+Modern wushu

-A lighter version of the traditional sword and theatrical versions of traditional sword forms are also used in the "taijiquan" routines of wushu curriculum.
+A lighter version of the traditional sword and theatrical versions of traditional sword forms are also used in the tai chi routines of wushu curriculum.
 The wushu sword is a narrow, double-edged Chinese jian with a thin blade designed to make noise when it is shaken by the competitor during competition and a tassel is always attached to the pommel.
 The jian variants used for taijijian wushu display or as training tools in modern-day martial arts schools often have properties that render them unsuitable for historically accurate combat.
-These properties, such as extreme blade thinness or a high degree of flexibility compared to historical battlefield quality jian, are intended to add auditory and visual appeal to a wushu performance.
+These properties, such as extreme blade thinness or a high degree of flexibility compared to historical battlefield-quality jian, are intended to add auditory and visual appeal to a wushu performance.